Approximate Bilevel Difference Convex Programming for Bayesian Risk Markov Decision Processes: Numerical Experiments

 For each of the considered algorithms, we obtain the corresponding optimal policy with the same dataset.
 It should be noted that the calculations are carried out offline.
 The obtained policy is then applied for risk-averse path planning and evaluated on the true system, i.e., MDP with the true parameter.
 This is referred to as one replication, and we repeat the experiments for 200 replications on different independent datasets.
 Results for the path planning problem can be found in Table \ref{table: path planning small} and Table \ref{table: path planning large}, with different data size $N=10$ and $N=1000$.
-Results for the multi-item inventory control problem can be found in Table \ref{table: inventory control small} and Table \ref{table: inventory control large}, with different data size $N=10$ and $N=1000$.
 The columns report the running time, expected performance (cost), and the CVaR performance (cost) of our proposed algorithm and benchmarks over the 200 replications.
 ABDCP-EXP stands for our proposed algorithm ABDCP with expectation as the risk measure.
 ABDCP-CVaR stands for our proposed algorithm ABDCP with CVaR as the risk measure.
 We also show the histogram of the actual performance over 200 replications for our proposed algorithm and the nominal benchmark on the path planning problem in Figure \ref{figure: path planning histogram}.
-We summarize the main observations for the path planning problem.
-Similar observations can be made for the multi-item inventory control problem.
-We include more observations in the appendix.
+We summarize the main observations for the path planning problem below.